DeltaV93/react-weather-app/README.md

 7. get user location from the browser to get first location
 8. Write more test
 9. Store up to 5 locations
+10. Find a better weather API that has more details
 ---